All Episodes

 Stay with me.

-I am Rush Limbaugh, America's anchor man and truth detector, Doctor of Democracy, here on Open Line Friday at 800-282-2882.
+I am Rush Limbaugh, America's anchorman and truth detector, doctor of democracy, here on Open Line Friday at 800-282-2882.

 And we think we've come up with a theory, which we'll get to in a moment.

-The media is out there today, and last night.
+The media is out there today.

-Oh, Bush is just blaming the messenger.
+And last night, oh, Bush is just blaming the messenger.

-That's that's the the mantra that's going on now.
+That's the mantra that's going on now.

 It was towel snapper, by the way, earlier in the week.